rhettg/ink/README.md

 This command will:

   1. Verify our branch `octobatman-d88f7` is at HEAD
-  2. Create a new file in that branch called `.ink.yaml`
+  2. Create a new file in that branch called `.ink`
   3. Execute your own script `script/ink-create`
   4. Commit any changes and push to origin.